hs950559/coryrylan.com/_posts/2016-04-06-comparing-angular-1-components-to-the-latest-angular-components.md

 This is where things get a bit strange but it actually is a great improvement over Angular 1.
 First is our `[]` notation we see wrapped around `[product]`.
 This means we are passing in a product to our `product-item` component via a custom property.
-So in Angular 2 when we want to pass data into components we use the brackets to signify that we are passing in data `[product]`.
+So in Angular when we want to pass data into components we use the brackets to signify that we are passing in data `[product]`.

 Next is the `(onSelect)` on the `product-item`.
 The `onSelect` is a custom event our `product-item` component raises to notify it's parent component.
 When we want to hook into events we reference using the `()` parens syntax.
 This applies to all events even browser events like click, ex: `(click)`.
 We will see more of this once we go over our `product-item` component.
 One thing to note our `(onSelect)` uses camel casing vs dashes.
-This is because of Angular 2's new HTML parser that allows our HTML to be case-sensitive.
+This is because of Angular's new HTML parser that allows our HTML to be case-sensitive.
 This removes the need of case conversions that we had in Angular 1.x.

 So whats the benefit of this syntax?
 Well we can easily describe our components API.
 Data flows in as **inputs** to the component